sbt/sbt-js-engine/README.md

 is found in the project's base directory then it will cause npm to run.

 npm extracts its artifacts into the `node_modules` folder of a base directory and makes the contents available to sbt-web plugins as a whole.
 Note that sbt-js-engines loads the actual source code of npm via a WebJar and invokes an "npm update".
 Any external npm activity can therefore be performed interchangeably with sbt-js-engine in place.

-> Note that the npm functionality requires JDK 7 when running Trireme given the additional file system support required.
-If JDK 6 is required then use Node as the engine.

 # Releasing sbt-js-engine